 Scrub, Brush, Sponge, Acid, Repeat.
 You might be aiming for glowing, but if you over do exfoliation what you'll get is aggravated.
 Here's how to strike the balance between a clean sweep and foolhardy exfoliation.

 When it comes to exfoliating your face, preferences are as personal as they come.
 How often you indulge?
 Which way is your favourite?
-What tools you use in the act?
+What tools do you use in the act?

 But both under and over-exfoliation can be evident on the skin: the former preventing topical ingredients from absorbing and may leave the skin looking dull and lacklustre.
 The latter can strip the skin of natural oils, leaving skin looking and feeling irritated and sensitive.